-Delhi civic polls: Counting of votes for 250 wards begins
+Delhi civic polls: AAP inches ahead by winning 31 seats, leading in 101 out of 250 wards

-According to the exit polls, the Aam Aadmi Party is likely to get a clear majority in the high-stakes elections.

-The result of the high-stakes Municipal Corporation of Delhi elections will be declared on Wednesday.
-The counting of votes began at 8 am amid tight security.

 This was the first time that civic elections were held in the national capital since the North Delhi Municipal Corporation, South Delhi Municipal Corporation and East Delhi Municipal Corporation were merged in May.

-Most exit polls have predicted a huge win for the Aam Aadmi Party over the Bharatiya Janata Party, with the Congress being a distant third.
+The polls to 250 wards is largely being seen as a direct fight between the Aam Aadmi Party and the Bharatiya Janata Party.
+Most exit polls have predicted a comfortable win for the AAP over the BJP, with the Congress in the third position.

 Live updates